-We obtained the general ledger and the project expenditure reports prepared by the District for the period July 1 2017 through June 30, 2018, for the Building Fund (Measure J1).
+We obtained the general ledger and the project expenditure reports prepared by the District for the period July 1 2018 through June 30, 2019, for the Building Fund (Measure J1).
 Within the fiscal year audited, we obtained the actual invoices and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Measure J1 as to the approved bond projects list.
 We performed the following procedures:

-- 1. We selected a sample of expenditures for the period starting July 1, 2017 and ending June 30, 2018, and reviewed supporting documentation to ensure that such funds were properly expended on the specific projects listed in the ballot text. - 2.
-Our sample included 49 transactions totaling \$4,499,250.
-This represents 50 percent of the total expenditures of \$9,062,251, including expenditures related to transferred funds. - 3.
-We verified that funds from the Building Fund (Measure J1) were generally expended for the construction, renovation, furnishing and equipping of District facilities constituting authorized bond projects.
+- 1. We selected a sample of expenditures for the period starting July 1, 2018 and ending June 30, 2019, and reviewed supporting documentation to ensure that such funds were properly expended on the specific projects listed in the ballot text. - 2.
+Our sample included 45 transactions totaling \$12,895,605.
+This represents 55 percent of the total expenditures of \$23,457,705, including expenditures related to transferred funds.